 Ohio State's online programs rank among nation's best

-The Ohio State University College of Nursing master’s program jumped 10 spots to land in the top 25 in rankings released today by U.S. News and World Report.
+The Ohio State University College of Nursing master’s program jumped 10 spots, landing in the top 25 in rankings released today by U.S. News and World Report.

 Earlier this year, U.S. News ranked the College of Nursing in the top 10 for master’s and undergraduate online education.

-The mission of the Ohio State College of Nursing is to revolutionize health care and promote the highest levels of wellness in diverse individuals and communities throughout the nation and globe through innovative and transformational education, research and evidence-based clinical practice.
+The mission of the College of Nursing is to revolutionize healthcare and promote the highest levels of wellness in diverse individuals and communities throughout the nation and globe through innovative and transformational education, research and evidence-based clinical practice.
 More information is available at nursing.osu.edu.

 Full details of the U.S. News rankings and methodologies are available here.